Tattoos That Cross the Invisible Line

 Thousands of Indigenous, Métis, Inuit and First Nations children from Alaska and Canada were taken from their homes and then placed in boarding schools from the late 1800s to the 1960s.
 Not only were they separated from their families and tribal communities, but schools and missionaries frequently attempted to convert them to Christianity in order to assimilate them to a Western way of life.
 As a result, they were forbidden from speaking their native languages, wearing traditional clothing, and engaging in customs such as tattooing, which had nearly vanished by the early twentieth century.

-Design, Meaning, And Cultural Importance
+Design, Meaning, and Cultural Importance

 Traditional tattooing practices in the north vary greatly in name and style from one First Nation, Métis, Inuit, and Indigenous group to the next, as well as being regionally specific.
 Nonetheless, there are a few recurring themes.
 Dots, straight lines, geometric triangular lines, and shapes can be used to create designs representing a rite of passage or significant event.
 Tattoos on the chin, the corners of the eyes, or the forehead are some other common facial markings.
 Three lines, from the lip to the chin, are among the most common facial tattoos.